(I wrote this in the Fall of 2015 shortly after the attacks in Paris, France. But this of course applies to all acts of violence and hate.)

-And, we don’t have it as simple as the animals in the wild.
-The threats out in the wilderness are much more black and white.
-In the ‘human species wilderness’, there are more shades of grey.
-(And purple, red, blue, green…etc.)
+Yet we, as humans, have lacked an apprenticeship to know how to feel and process this potent emotion and body experience.
+And we don’t have it as simple as animals in the wild.
+Threats in the wilderness are much more black and white.
+In the ‘human species wilderness’, there are more shades of grey (and purple, red, blue and green).

-Bottom line is this: we’ve been taught that any expression of anger, and the intensity that comes with it, is bad.
-Many of us, have either a) a default that works to repress and suppress it, or b) a default that goes the ‘out of control’ route and it turns into rage, or even worse hate.
+The bottom line is this: we’ve been taught that any expression of anger, and the intensity that comes with anger, is bad.
+Many of us have either a) a default that works to repress and suppress our anger or b) a default that goes the ‘out of control’ route and turns it into rage or even worse, hate.

 3 > Hate is not a biological emotion*

-As my husband said to me not so long ago, when we were chatting about this topic and the recent rise of “hate” energy towards the refugee crisis and the attacks in Paris:
+My husband said to me not long ago, when we were chatting about this topic and the recent rise of “hate” energy towards the refugee crisis and the attacks in Paris:

-“Anger, coupled and intertwined with fear that’s never been felt and properly processed, and is stuck inside of a human being, turns into hate.”
+“Anger, coupled and intertwined with fear that’s never been felt and properly processed and is stuck inside a human being, turns into hate.”